glennzw/phishPaste/README.md

 ```

 Note: If a destination item exists with the same name it's skipped (as you can see in the above output).
+The `--overwrite` option wil replace entrie with the same name.